cgw-9527/uos-go/ecc/README.md

-UOSIO Elliptic Curve Cryptography Wrapper
+wxbio Elliptic Curve Cryptography Wrapper
 =========================================

 This is a simple wrapper for `btcec`, that handles the specificities